Vishal-Padia/cuda-grind/own_implementation/notes.md

 ### 04: What can be optimized more?

-# 05: 2D Block Tiling, 2D Thread Tiling, and Matrix Transpose Access Implementation
+# 05: 2D Block Tiling, 2D Thread Tiling, with Vectorized Memory Access Implementation

 ### 01: Profiling the kernel: